 Counter Trafficking in Human Beings

 IOM has been working to counter trafficking in persons since 1994.
-Since then, we have assisted over 90,000 trafficked persons globally.
+Since then, we have assisted over 90,000 victims of trafficking globally.
 In the region, we provided assistance to 768 victims of trafficking in 2016, almost the double of the cases assisted in 2015.

 To ensure freedom and a chance at a new life, IOM offers comprehensive direct assistance packages to victims of trafficking in collaboration with our partners.
 This may include accommodation in places of safety, medical and psychosocial support, skills development and vocational training, reintegration assistance, the options of voluntary, safe and dignified return to countries of origin, integration in the country of destination or resettlement to third countries when needed.